 Contacting your creditors and cancelling the cards was the right first step.
 Your next step is to notify law enforcement to file a police report.
-After that, you should have an initial security alert added to your credit report.
+After that, you should have an initial security alert, also called a fraud alert, added to your credit report.

 You can request a free report when you add the security alert.
 Adding the alert is easy to do online or by telephone.
-You can make the request to any one of the three national credit reporting companies and the request will be shared with the other two.
+If you add the alert online, you will be able to view your credit report right away.
+You can add the alert with any one of the three national credit reporting companies and the request will be shared with the other two.

-To add an alert via the Internet, visit Experian's online Fraud Center and select "Add an initial security alert."
+To add an initial security alert via the Internet, visit Experian's online Fraud Center and select "Add a fraud alert" followed by "Temporary fraud alert."
 Simply complete the form and submit it through the secure Web link.

-Once you have your report, you will be able to review it for signs of fraud and determine whether additional measures, such as adding a seven-year fraud victim statement, are necessary.
+Once you have your report, you will be able to review it for signs of fraud and determine whether additional measures, such as adding a seven-year fraud victim statement or freezing your credit file, are necessary.

-Because of the extent of information that was compromised, you might consider subscribing to a fraud alert service.
+Because of the extent of information that was compromised when your wallet was stolen, you might consider subscribing to a fraud monitoring service.
 These kinds of services monitor not only your credit report, but may also monitor Internet activity and various public records for use of your identifying information.
 They can also go beyond your credit report to provide rapid warning of potentially fraudulent use of your identity so that you can take appropriate action quickly.